 - Bake off the pies and cookies.

-- Defrost the sides, soups and bread dough that you froze in advance.
+- Defrost the sides, soups, and bread dough that you froze in advance.

 - Assemble the stuffing.

-- Dry brine meat.
+- Dry or wet brine the turkey.

 - Chill drinks in the fridge.
 Short on refrigerator space?
 Wait until the day of your event, fill the washing machine with ice and use it as a cooler.
 When the party is over, run the spin cycle to drain the melted water.

-- First thing in the morning: If you're making a turkey, it's going to take the longest to cook - sometimes upwards of 6 hours.
+- First thing in the morning: If you're making a turkey, it's going to take the longest to cook — sometimes upwards of 6 hours.
 Make sure you give yourself plenty of time to get it in the oven, leaving at least 20 minutes to allow it to rest before slicing.
+PRO TIP: Consider spatchcocking the bird to cut down on your cooking time.

 - After you put the bird is in the oven: Give yourself time to drink some coffee or tea, take a shower, and get ready for the day!
 You deserve to feel your best when all your guests arrive.